Changes for 2022

 Flexibility in collecting primary data

 - Students can use technology to collect primary data virtually.
 This means if students are unable to collect primary data in the traditional way (in the field) they can still access the full range of marks.
-See the examples below of sourcing data virtually.
+See examples of collecting primary data virtually.

-- Students must still use a mix of primary and secondary data.
-However, they can make greater use of secondary sources for 2021 assessment.
+- Students must still use a mix of primary date and secondary data.
+However, they can make greater use of secondary sources for 2022 assessment.

 - Students are still able to use unmanipulated (raw) data such as census, USGS or meteorological data as a secondary data source.